biovcnet/python/Lesson9OrdinationsForAmplicons_I/README.md

 There are many Alpha and Beta diversity metrics, and it can sometimes be confusing or difficult to determine which is the correct to use to answer your specific research questions.

 In this lesson we will be focused on **beta Diversity** metrics that do not require using a phylogenetic tree.
+Because alpha diversity metrics also require a phylogenetic tree, the beta diversity metrics requiring one will be addressed during that lesson.

 These include: